radkr/product-list-with-cart/README.md

 This is a solution to the [Product list with cart challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-list-with-cart-5MmqLVAp_d).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+With my solution I went a bit further and created a

+- Next.js site deployed on Vercel that is
+- dinamically adjusts to the browser's default font size and is
+- reponsive but still
+- stick to the Frontend Mentor's design when the default font size is 16px.

+I improved the user experience by adding

+- animation to the modal and the add to cart button plus
+- smooth transitions upon hover.

+I want to make this project a bit more closer to a real world scenario by

+- fetching the product list from a database and the product pictures from a blob store so products can be added or removed without needing to rebuild the application while
+- preserving server-side rendering as a step towards SEO so the shop's products can be find easier while browsing the internet so
+- my application connects to MongoDb Atlas and Vercel Blob Store by an async react server component
+- as well as applies incremental statig regeneration on the page with invalidation timeout of 60s.

+While implementing unit and integration tests, I successfully tackled several challenges

+- particularly in handling asynchronous server components in both test types, and
+- in effectively mocking the React Context API.

 # Table of contents

 - [Overview](#overview)